 How did we fix this?

 2. In addition to running 35 inch tires, these springs were designed to provide a lift height that would not require major suspension/geometry modifications.
-With these springs, only our Caster Correction Offset Bushings are required to fix caster which is the alignment of your drive shaft and front axle.
-Going higher can require longer control arms altogether and those are much more costly than the Caster Correction Offset Bushings we designed to compliment these.
-If you are interested in longer control arms, reach out to us for a quote!
+With these springs, only our Caster Correction Offset Bushings are required to fix caster which is the angle of your front axle and front suspension pieces.
+As you raise the truck, the front axle is twisted back which can effect the handling and steering of the truck.
+Going higher can require longer control arms altogether or drop down brackets.
+Those options are much more costly than the Caster Correction Offset Bushings and can require welding in the drop brackets' case.
+If you are interested in adding longer control arms, reach out to us for a quote.

 With any lift higher than stock, the track of the tires begins to shift towards the driver side and your tires will poke out more on the driver side than the passenger side.
 Not fixing this can cause your vehicle to lean to one side and sit uneven and just not line up right which bothers the ones who notice these things.
 Because of this, we recommend using the Eurowise Front and Rear Adjustable Panhard Bars with these springs to line up the tires and axle to the center of the truck.
 With these adjustable bars, you can get the exact track you desire with finetuned adjusting rather than relying on a solid track bar that would only allow for one setting.